tikibird911/ibotta_test/flask_app/README.md

 ## Modeling Approach

 - **Data Ingestion:** Reads XLSX files using `pandas`.
-- **Preprocessing:** Handles missing values, encodes categorical variables, and normalizes features.
+- **Preprocessing:** Handles missing values, encodes categorical variables, normalizes features, and constructs graph representations if applicable.
-- **Modeling:** Uses scikit-learn (e.g., LinearRegression, RandomForestClassifier) for training.
+- **Modeling:** Uses XGBoost for training regression or classification models, leveraging both tabular and graph-derived features.
-- **Inference:** Applies the trained model to new data for predictions.
+- **Inference:** Applies the trained XGBoost model to new data for predictions.
 - **Persistence:** Optionally saves trained models for reuse.

+---

+## Graph Data & Methods

+- **Graph Construction:** If the uploaded data contains relationships (e.g., networks, connections), the app constructs a graph using libraries such as `networkx`.
+- **Graph Features:** Extracts features like node degree, centrality, clustering coefficients, or community assignments to enrich the dataset.
+- **Integration with Modeling:** Graph-derived features are combined with tabular data and used as input for XGBoost models, enabling the model to capture complex relational patterns.
+- **Visualization:** The app can display basic graph visualizations to help users understand the structure of their data.

 ---